Azure/static-web-apps-cli/readme.md

 - Serve API requests, or proxy to APIs running in Azure Functions Core Tools
 - Emulate authentication and authorization
 - Emulate Static Web Apps configuration, including routing and ACL roles
+- Deploy your app to Azure Static Web Apps

+## Important Notes

 **Static Web Apps CLI is in preview.** If you have suggestions or you encounter issues, please report them or help us fix them.
 Your contributions are very much appreciated. 🙏